cuongvuong-phoenix/vite-cvp/README.md

 $ yarn build
 ```

-And you will see the generated files in `dist` that ready to be served.
+and you will see the generated files in `dist` that ready to be served.

 ### Preview